epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 We are using the `tutorial-KEEP` branch which is a snapshot of the `ibek-support` state appropriate for this tutorial.
-Normally you would use the `main` branch and then create your own branch off of that to work in.
+Normally you would use the `main` branch and then create your own branch off of that to work in, therefore you could skip the `git checkout tutorial-KEEP` line and instead do `git checkout -b my-new-feature-branch; git push -u origin my-new-feature-branch`.

 :::{note}
 IMPORTANT: we used an *HTTPS* URL for the `ibek-support` submodule, not a *SSH* URL.
-This is because other clones of `ioc-lakeshore340` will not be guaranteed to have the required SSH keys.
+This is because other clones of `ioc-lakeshore340` will not be guaranteed to have the required SSH keys (i.e. when CI is running).

 HTTPS is fine for reading, but to write you need SSH.
 Therefore add the following to your `~/.gitconfig`:

 ```
 [url "ssh://git@github.com/"]